How Much Wind Is Too Much for Cycling

 In short, the tailwind is a blessing, the headwind is a nuisance, and the crosswind is a menace.
 This also works as a speed factor for most bikes and bikers!

-However, this is oversimplification without taking into account the amount of wind.
+However, this is an oversimplification without taking into account the amount of wind.
 If the wind speed is negligible, such as below 10 mph, then it will be almost a non-existent factor.
-In wind speeds of 25 mph or 30 mph, however, you better stay at home unless it’s an essential ride.
-But at wind speeds of 40 mph or more?
-Even driving is dangerous at that point.
-And you’d be prone to be buffeted not only by the gales but also debris being carried by the wind.

 10 mph Wind Cycling

-A 10 mpg wind speed shouldn’t worry you at all.
-If you are a beginner cyclist, then of course be wary, but then again, a beginner would best be cautious even on non-windy days when cycling.
-But a 10 mph headwind shouldn’t be a significant problem on its own.
+Generally, A 10 mph wind speed shouldn’t worry you at all.
+If you are a beginner cyclist, then of course be wary.

 15 mph Wind Cycling